hamzafar/deep_learning_toys/README.md

 ## What You Will Learn

+- Linear algebra and matrix operations for deep learning
 - Forward and backward propagation
 - Gradient descent from scratch
 - Why XOR fails with linear models
-- How depth enables expressiveness
+- How depth enables expressiveness in neural networks
-- How memory works in neural networks
+- How memory works in recurrent networks
-- How deep learning models are built internally
+- How deep learning models are built and optimized internally

 ---